pages-themes/cayman/coc.md

 ---
 layout: default
 title: Code of Conduct
-description: Links to the pre-recorded lectures and material
+description: Read below for the code of conduct for QLSC 612
 ---

 #  Code of Conduct